The Securitisation Law Review: United Arab Emirates

 The covid-19 pandemic has required companies in the UAE and Saudi to look at how they finance their working capital.
 Receivables financing (including securitisation) is one way for a business to fund its working capital and businesses in the UAE and Saudi are looking into such financing resolutions.

 Another example of a specific sector that may look to securitisation as an alternative form of financing is the sector providing financing for middle-income housing in Saudi Arabia.
 There is a shortage of housing for middle-income families in Saudi Arabia and securitisation may have a role in providing financing for building programmes.
 Finance companies (rather than the banks) could take on the role of providing mortgage finance (perhaps backed by guarantees from the Ministry of Housing) and, in originating loans of this kind, the finance companies might then look to tap into the securitisation market.
-A set of new laws that came into force in Saudi Arabia in 2012 were intended to promote the growth of the real estate financing sector.
+A set of new laws that came into force in Saudi Arabia in 2012 was intended to promote the growth of the real estate financing sector.
 These laws provided for the establishment of real estate finance companies, the promotion of a secondary market for real estate loans (including the use of the capital markets to securitise real estate loans) and the option for banks and real estate finance companies to register mortgages over real estate assets.
 Historically, notaries in Saudi Arabia were reluctant to register mortgages over properties because the registration of a mortgage had connotations of interest-based financing; the notaries therefore took the view that registering a mortgage would be in breach of shariah principles and did not register mortgages.
 As a result, banks had to take title to real estate assets to secure any financing.
 The new law has clarified the position, with mortgages now able to be registered.
-The new laws have not led to a growth in residential real estate financing; however, with the Saudi Arabian government focused on delivering middle-income housing as part of Vision 2030, this market may start to grow, particularly if the Saudi government (through the Ministry of Housing) is prepared to provide financial incentives to real estate finance companies (such as underwriting a percentage of the financing provided by such finance companies).
+The new laws have not led to a growth in residential real estate financing.
+However, with the Saudi Arabian government focused on delivering middle-income housing as part of Vision 2030, this market may start to grow, particularly if the Saudi government (through the Ministry of Housing) is prepared to provide financial incentives to real estate finance companies (such as underwriting a percentage of the financing provided by such finance companies).

 Other businesses that may in the near future look to securitisation as a form of financing are leasing companies (automobile and aircraft leasing) and toll roads (for which a benchmark has already been set by the Salik Sukuk (UAE 2009)).
 However, while the banks in the region have liquidity and are prepared to acquire receivables originated by finance companies (such as automobile lease receivables) the incentive to create securitisation programmes will be limited.
 The market for financial products has to grow such that, in turn, alternative sources of liquidity have to be sourced.
 At that point, securitisation may become an option for banks and corporates in the UAE and Saudi Arabia.

 1 Mike Rainey is a partner at King & Spalding LLP.
+The information in this chapter was accurate as at September 2021.